shawnmckinney/py-fortress/README-CLI-AUTH.md

 ___________________________________________________________________________________
 ## Run it

-1. Prepare your terminal for execution of python3.
+1. Prepare a terminal for execution of python3.
 From the main dir of the git repo:
     ```
     pyvenv env
     cd test